 But, there is a softer touch to me too – when my belly is full, I become the cuddliest pig around!
 You can find that out for yourself when you book me for your next event!

-I am Mr Rumfield, or “Chubby” for short, the Great Swiss Mountain Dog.
+Hello, I am Mr Rumfield, or “Chubby” for short, an 80kg Great Swiss Mountain Dog.
 In my spare time I love to chase foxes, but when I am working my duties include making sure that I eat first and to keep an eye on those naughty little piglets, Mikey, Sunny and Connie, which I have mastered by having eyes at the back of my head.
 Above all, I love Friday nights when I sit with my daddy by the couch and we share a delicious kebab!
 Yum, Yum!
 Can’t wait for the weekend.

 They call me “The Boss” or the “Pig Father”!
 With experience of running a business I am the Mastermind of all operations within The Pigfather, particularly taking care of Marketing and Finances.
 If you contact me, I can make you an offer you cannot refuse!